Rato0101/RBLX-User-combo-Finder/README.md

 This program allows you to retrieve bulk information about Roblox users from combo or text (TXT) files.
 For combo files containing user:pass pairs, the program does not process or verify passwords—it simply copies them to the output TXT file as-is.

-The program provides the following user information:

-    Username

-    User ID

-    Join date (formatted as dd/mm/yyyy)

 If a combo file with user:pass pairs is provided, these pairs will be included at the end of the output file.
-The program automatically filters out emails and usernames that are not found.

-This project was created with passion (and maybe a bit of GPT) by ProtoThundercloud on Discord!
+This project was created with passion (and maybe a bit of GPT) by CloudKernelFox on Discord!

 # Legal Notice